divyansh169/devops-qoala-assignment-Divyansh-Bansal-20DEC004/README.md

      - Fixed typos such as `mime.typess` to `mime.types` and `default_typ` to `default_type`.
    - After making these corrections, the Nginx container started without issues.

-### Step 4: Accessing the Application and Testing

-1. **Verifying Application in Browser**:
-   - **Issue**: None.
-Accessing `http://localhost` in the browser displayed the application interface as expected.
-   - **Resolution**: Confirmed that the application displayed the IP address, MAC address, username, and timestamp, indicating successful deployment.

-2. **Checking Nginx Logs for Request Confirmation**:
-   - **Issue**: None.
-However, logs needed to be verified to confirm that Nginx was processing requests.
-   - **Resolution**: Ran `docker logs <nginx_container_id>` to check the logs for incoming requests.
-Verified that the requests to `http://localhost` were logged by Nginx, confirming successful proxying to the Python application.

 ---

 ## Commands Procedure Used (Sequentially)